Lapatinib (Generic Name)

 - Swallow the pills whole, do not crush, split, or dissolve the tablets.

-- Do not take St. John’s Wort.
+- Do not take St. John’s Wort while taking this medicine.

 - This drug may interact with other medicines.
 Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
 The safety and use of dietary supplements and alternative diets are often not known.
 Using these might affect your cancer or interfere with your treatment.
 Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.